 Office 2013 includes a new extensibility model for Office clients that enables web developers to create apps for Office, which are web extensions that use the power of the web to extend Office clients.
-An app for Office is a region inside an Office application that contains a web page that can interact with the document to augment content and provide new interactive content types and functionality. apps for Office can be obtained by users from the new Office marketplace or from a private catalog in the form of stand-alone apps or subcomponents of a document template solution, or a SharePoint application.
+An app for Office is a region inside an Office application that contains a web page that can interact with the document to augment content and provide new interactive content types and functionality.
+Users can obtain apps for Office from the new Office marketplace or from a private catalog in the form of stand-alone apps or subcomponents of a document template solution, or a SharePoint application.

 Reset a document’s password with an escrow key and the new DocRecrypt tool

 Office 2013 provides a new escrow key capability.
 This allows the IT admin of an organization to decrypt password-protected documents by using a private escrow key.
 For example, if a document was encrypted by using Word, Excel, or PowerPoint, and the original owner of the document has either forgotten the password or has left the organization, it would be possible for the IT admin to retrieve the data by using the private escrow key.

 The escrow key capability works only with files that are saved and encrypted by using next generation cryptography.
 This is the default encryption that is used in Office 2010 and Office 2013.
 If, for compatibility reasons, the default behavior was changed to use the legacy format, escrow key functionality will not be available.
 For details about this new feature, see Remove or reset file passwords in Office 2013.

 Improvements to digital signatures in Office 2013 include the following:

 Support for Open Document Format (ODF v1.2) file formats